 Unfortunately, her owner passed away suddenly and so this sweetheart is without people to call her own.
 She’s grown a bit thin over the last year as her owner was in and out of the hospital (we think from loneliness, as her basic needs were cared for), and she could use some loving company to help her regain a good weight.
 She has also suffered from irritable bowel disease, and is on a steroid medication to treat it (she is fairly good about taking medication).
 We are also working on feeding her more canned food than (grain-free) dry, at a veterinarian’s recommendation.

-She grew up in a household with one other cat (her sister Alcyone) and no dogs; a dog is probably a bit much for her, but she may be able to get along with another cat given a proper introduction.
+She grew up in a household with one other cat (her sister Alcyone) and no dogs; a dog is probably a bit much for her.
 She has had a fairly quiet household over the last several years, but she was also happy living with three children before they moved away.
 She does not like to share her person with her sister, Alcyone, but when she lived with one owner they did work it out.

 If you are interested in adopting, please fill out an application and a representative will get back to you shortly to answer any questions you may have.
 The application can be found at this link (copy-paste into a new window): http://tinyurl.com/fcrtadopt.

 Your message has been sent to Fancy Cats Rescue Team, Inc..